 - Then click "Library links" on the left side of the screen:

 - After saving your changes, you will be returned to the Google Scholar search box.
-Type your search terms.
-A list of articles, including those available at USC libraries, will be returned.
-Click the "FIND IT @ USC" link that appears next to the title of the article to see if we have access to this content.
+Once you type in your search and get a list of results, some will include those available at USC libraries.
+Click the "FIND IT @ USC" link that appears next to the title of the article to see if we have access to this content in print or online.

-- If we have access to the article you will be prompted to log-in with your USC NetID.
+- If we have access to the article online you will be prompted to log-in with your USC NetID.
 Once you log-in you will be taken to the article.
-If we do not own the article you will be taken to the Find It @ USC page where you can request an Interlibrary Loan.
+If we do not own the article you will be taken to the Find It @ USC page where you can submit an Interlibrary Loan request.